secretstartups/handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 Please use the [Academic Study](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-academic-study) issue template to open requests of this type.

 **Description:** The costs of conference registration fees are eligible for G&D reimbursement.
 The costs for travelling to and from an event, as well as lodging and meals, should be expensed separately from the training budget following the [existing travel expense policy](/handbook/finance/expenses/), with your manager's approval.
-Please review current [GitLab travel policy](/handbook/finance/travel/) for the most up-to-date information about booking and planning conference travel.
+Please review current [GitLab travel policy](/handbook/finance/travel/) for the latest information on booking and planning conference travel.

 We encourage people to be speakers in conferences.
 More information for people interested in speaking can be found on our [GitLab Speaker Resources](/handbook/marketing/corporate-communications/speaking-resources/).